Hallicopter/go-dtmf/Readme.md

 ### About
 This library provides two high level API to decode DTMF audio or byte slice.
-It uses the Goertzer algorithm.
+It uses the Goertzel algorithm.
-It was initially built on [goertzel](https://github.com/CyCoreSystems/goertzel) by CyCoreSystems, but has been since ported to use [go-dsp](https://github.com/samuel/go-dsp).
-The underlying principle remains unchanged.

 ### Examples
 The examples can be run from the examples folder.